Pool Lifeguard Courses Near You | Royal Life Saving Australia

-Royal Life Saving Australia State and Territory Member Organisations are the premier providers of pool lifeguard courses offering expert professional training and covering the skills and knowledge of first aid, resuscitation, aquatic supervision and emergency response procedures at public pools and aquatic centres.
-In addition to nationally recognised qualifications, they issue the Royal Life Saving Australia National Pool Lifeguard Award, exclusively delivered by Royal Life Saving Australia member organisations.
+Royal Life Saving Australia’s pool lifeguard courses offer expert professional training and cover the skills and knowledge of first aid, resuscitation, swimming and water safety, along with aquatic supervision and emergency response procedures at public pools and aquatic centres.

 Key facts about Royal Life Saving pool lifeguard courses

-- Provider: Royal Life Saving Australia pool lifeguard courses are delivered by Royal Life Saving State and Territory Member Organisations (STMOs) through their Registered Training Organisation (RTO) arrangements.
+• Provider: Royal Life Saving Pool Lifeguard Courses are delivered by Royal Life Saving State and Territory offices through their Registered Training Organisation (RTO) arrangements.
+Royal Life Saving Society – Australia (National Office) is not an RTO.

 What will you learn in a pool lifeguard course?

-- Conflict management and dealing with difficult behaviours
+• Conflict management and responding to challenging behaviours

 What jobs can a pool lifeguard course lead to?